damlaren/investorscope-website/README.md

 It is worth noting that the application is optimized for the iPhone on Chrome specifically, but it should work well on any modern mobile phone with an up-to-date browser.

+The application source code is available at: https://github.com/damlaren/investorscope-app

 Logging In
 ----------